srvaroa/labeler/README.md

 ## Conditions

 Below are the conditions currently supported in label matchers, in alphabetical order.
-Note that some conditions are only applicable to pull requests.
+Some important considerations:

-All conditions evaluate only when they are explicitly added in configuration (that is, there are no default values).
+* Conditions evaluate only when they are explicitly added in configuration.
+There are no defaults.
+* Some conditions are only applicable to pull requests.
+* All conditions based on regex rely on [Go's `regexp` package](https://pkg.go.dev/regexp), which accepts the syntax accepted by RE2 and described at [](https://golang.org/s/re2syntax).
+You can use tools like [](https://regex101.com/?flavor=golang) to verify your conditions.

 ### Author can merge (PRs) <a name="author-can-merge" />